Technologies

 What is the difference between GD&T and standard ± tolerances?

-Standard ± tolerances define linear variation on a single axis, creating square tolerance zones that may reject good parts.
-GD&T uses geometric symbols to define true zones—cylindrical for position, planar for flatness—matching functional requirements.
-This approach typically increases acceptable part population by 57% without compromising assembly fit.
+Standard ± tolerances define linear variation on a single axis, creating a square tolerance zone that rejects many good parts.
+GD&T uses geometric symbols to define true tolerance zones—cylindrical for position, for example—that reflect functional requirements and increase acceptable part yield by 40–57% on average.

 What are the most commonly used GD&T symbols in CNC machining?

-Two parallel standards exist: ASME Y14.5-2018 (dominant in the US and internationally) and ISO 1101:2017 (the European and Middle Eastern standard).
-Both share core symbols but differ in datum representation and tolerance modifiers.
-Entag reads and manufactures to both standards, common in Egypt and Saudi Arabia.
+Two parallel standards exist: ASME Y14.5-2018 (US/international) and ISO 1101:2017 (European/Middle Eastern).
+Both share most symbols but differ in datum representation and modifiers.
+Engineers in Egypt and Saudi Arabia encounter both—Entag reads and manufactures to either standard fluently.

 How do I find the tolerance values on an engineering drawing?

-Tolerances appear in the feature control frame—the rectangular box attached to each toleranced feature—and in the title block as general tolerances.
-The frame reads left to right: symbol → tolerance value → datum reference letters.
-A positional tolerance reading ⊕ Ø0.05 A B means the feature falls within a 0.05 mm diameter zone relative to datums A and B.
+Tolerances appear in the feature control frame—a rectangular box attached to the feature, read left to right: geometric symbol → tolerance value → datum references.
+A positional tolerance reading ⊕ Ø0.05 A B means the feature must fall within a 0.05 mm diameter zone relative to datums A and B.

 What is a datum reference frame and why does it matter for manufacturing?

-A datum reference frame (DRF) defines three mutually perpendicular planes—primary, secondary, tertiary—from which all measurements originate.
-For CNC work, the DRF directly dictates part fixturing.
-An incorrectly interpreted DRF means measurements are taken from the wrong reference, causing systematic out-of-tolerance results regardless of machining accuracy.
+A datum reference frame (DRF) defines three mutually perpendicular planes from which all measurements are taken.
+For CNC machining, the DRF directly dictates part fixturing and measurement protocol.
+An incorrectly interpreted DRF means the entire part is measured from the wrong reference, causing systematic out-of-tolerance results even on correctly machined features.
+Datum sequencing—primary, secondary, tertiary—is non-negotiable; reversing the order changes the tolerance zone entirely.

 Can Entag machine parts with tight GD&T tolerances under 0.05 mm?

 Yes.
 Entag's CNC milling centers hold positional tolerances of ±0.02 mm on standard features.
-For tighter cylindricity or roundness (0.005–0.01 mm), grinding operations are added.
-Request a quote on Entag—upload your CAD file and specify your GD&T callouts.
-We confirm feasibility and price within 24 hours.
+For tighter callouts—cylindricity or roundness of 0.005–0.01 mm—grinding operations are integrated into the process.
+Submit your CAD file with GD&T callouts and confirm feasibility within 24 hours.

 No items found.